 A priest like Melchizedek

-- For this Melchizedek, king of Salem, priest of the Most High God, the man who met with Abraham as he was returning from the slaughter of the kings and blessed him,
+- For this Melchizedek, king of Salem, priest of the Most High God, the man who met Abraham as he was returning from the slaughter of the kings and blessed him,

 - Without father, without mother, without genealogy; having neither beginning of days nor end of life.
 But having been made like the Son of God, he remains a priest continuously.